zEuS0390/ppe-detection-for-construction-site-safety/README.md

 Download and install mosquitto from https://mosquitto.org/download/.
 Make sure to run the broker as a service or as an independent program.

-Set the IP address of MQTT clients to the broker's IP address by changing the app configuration file in ```cfg/config.ini```.
+Set the target IP address of MQTT client to the broker's IP address by creating its configuration file in ```cfg/client``` folder.

 ## Demonstration
 TBA